xeon22/chef-janitor/README.md

 * `recursive` - enable recursive searching from the path indicated in the resource
     * Defaults to `false`

+### Attribute driven

+Can also be driven by attribute settings by running "recipe[janitor::cleanup]" This can be used by different cookbooks maintaining different directories without actually having to call the resource

 ### Examples

 ```